Anthropology on Noble Savages, Napoleon Chagnon

-Within weeks of Jared Diamond’s The World Until Yesterday Napoleon Chagnon splashes in with Noble Savages: My Life Among Two Dangerous Tribes–the Yanomamo and the Anthropologists.
+Within weeks of Jared Diamond’s The World Until Yesterday Napoleon Chagnon splashed in with Noble Savages: My Life Among Two Dangerous Tribes — the Yanomamo and the Anthropologists.

 This page offers a selection of anthropology-oriented reviews and responses.
 Crucial point is one lesson anthropology has learned: contemporary peoples are not pristine windows onto a primitive past or distillations of human nature.
 Especially not a group of people doing slash-and-burn horticulture with steel axes.

-Fight Clubs: On Napoleon Chagnon, Peter C. Baker
+Fight Clubs: On Napoleon Chagnon.
+Peter C. Baker, The Nation, 3 June 2013

 For all his claims to be working in opposition to the archetype of the noble savage, Chagnon is implicitly committed to the idea that the Yanomami he met were in some sense completely different from us–that they lived, to borrow a phrase from the pop science writer Jared Diamond, in a premodern sliver of the “world until yesterday” preserved in our midst.
 The Yanomami are, at different points in Chagnon’s book, “wild,” “primitive” and “Stone Age”–never mind all their steel, or the fact that they rely on farming, not hunting or gathering, for 70 percent of their diet.
 Never mind that none of their primary crops–bananas and plantains–are indigenous to the Amazon or even South America.